On $\rm GL_3$ Fourier coefficients over values of mixed powers: Introduction

 \section{Introduction}

-Modular forms were initially discovered and studied for purposes of complex analysis and algebraic geometry, but they have since played stunning roles in the development of many branches of number theory, such as class field theory, Galois representations, arithmetic of elliptic curves, and so on.
-Now they are both important tools and interesting research objects in number theory.
-The key information of modular forms is encrypted in their Fourier coefficients, which are mysterious arithmetic objects, so people are curious and eager to know the distribution of Fourier coefficients.
+Modular forms were initially discovered and studied for purposes of complex analysis and algebraic geometry, but they have since played significant roles in the development of many branches of number theory, such as class field theory, Galois representations, arithmetic of elliptic curves, and so on.
+They are now both fundamental tools and interesting research objects in number theory.
+The key information of modular forms is encoded in their Fourier coefficients, which are mysterious arithmetic objects, and it is therefore natural to study the distribution of Fourier coefficients.
 Let $F(z)$ be a modular form for $\mathrm{GL}_m$ and let $A_F(n,1,\cdots,1)$ denote its $(n,1,\cdots,1)$-th normalized Fourier coefficient.
 The generalized Ramanujan-Petersson conjecture asserts that

 where $\tau_m(n)$ denotes the divisor function of order $m$, which is the number of representations of $n$ as the product of $m$ natural numbers.
-For $\mathrm{GL}_2$ holomorphic cusp forms, this was proved by Deligne \cite{De}, Deligne and Serre \cite{Del-Ser}, and the other cases are still open.
-For Hecke-Maass cusp forms of $\mathrm{GL}_m$, the best record estimate is
+For holomorphic cusp forms of $\mathrm{GL}_2$, the Ramanujan-Petersson conjecture was established by Deligne \cite{De}, Deligne and Serre \cite{Del-Ser}.
+For Hecke-Maass cusp forms of $\mathrm{GL}_m$, where the conjecture remains open, the best current record estimates are